nksrentas/nksrentas/README.md

 # Hi, I'm Nikos 👋

 I'm a **Senior Software Engineer** based in Thessaloniki, Greece.
-Over the past years, I've been building and scaling enterprise-grade platforms, from high-traffic systems to AI-powered features, serving millions of users worldwide.
+Over the past years, I've been building and scaling enterprise-grade platforms, from high-traffic systems to AI-powered features, and serving millions of users worldwide.

 ---